 Just remember that if an image is too underexposed, no amount of brightening it will bring back detail that wasn’t captured.
 You will also encounter noise when you brighten very dark areas.

 Further reading: How to avoid and reduce image noise in photography

 Leave a comment

-If you have any questions about how to brighten photos, let us know in the comments.
+If you have any questions about how to brighten photos in Lightroom, let me know in the comments.

-Also, we love good news, so if our Lightroom tutorial has helped you to understand how to fix underexposed photos, share that too.
+Also, I love good news, so if my Lightroom tutorial has helped you to understand how to fix underexposed photos, share that too.